 Dr. Ernest Baskin

 My research involves psychology of consumer decision making with a focus on food, consumer judgments and mis-predictions and environmental nudges to change purchase behaviors as well as to encourage healthy eating.
-I would be most interested in working with a student that is interested in a research career in either psychology or marketing.
+I would be interested in working with a student that is interested in a research career in either psychology or marketing.
 The summer would consist of doing literature reviews on a topic of our mutual interest, developing hypotheses and testing these hypotheses using experimental design in the laboratory setting, online and in the field.
 I would also be interested in working with a student on writing business cases for classroom discussion and publication.
 Previous students have worked on cases such as the viral marketing and the Starbucks Unicorn Frappuccino as well as the Amazon/Whole Foods acquisition.